frenck/spook/documentation/core_extensions.md

 :::{card} Device management
 :footer: 📚 [Learn more](devices.md)

-Programmatically enable/disable any device in Home Assistant using service calls.
+Programmatically enable/disable any device in Home Assistant by performing an action

 :::

 :::{card} Entity management
 :footer: 📚 [Learn more](entities.md)

-Automate entity control with services: hide/unhide, enable/disable, list, and delete orphaned (database) entities.
+Automate entity control with actions: hide/unhide, enable/disable, list, and delete orphaned (database) entities.

 :::

 :::{card} Areas management
 :footer: 📚 [Learn more](areas.md)

-Make your areas fully dynamic by adding/removing devices and entities to them using services.
+Make your areas fully dynamic by adding/removing devices and entities to them using actions.
 You can even dynamically create completely new areas on the fly.

 :::